-Accumulated Investment in Mainland China as of December 31, 2023 Investment Amounts Authorized by Investment Commission, MOEA Upper Limit on Investment 1,703,083 2,378,140 (Note 2)
+Accumulated Investment in Mainland China as of December 31, 2024 Investment Amounts Authorized by Investment Commission, MOEA Upper Limit on Investment 1,703,083 2,378,140 (Note 2)

 Note 1: The above investment income (loss) in mainland China were based on financial statements audited by the Company's auditors.
+Among them, NISHOKU SHENZHEN completed the deregistration process on December 10, 2024.